sherbondy/convox.github.io/_getting_started/developing-locally.md

 Local development is hard to get right.
 What starts as a simple install script sprawls into its own repository of bash scripts that run to completion on exactly the wrong person's machine.

+Convox is the simplest and most intuitive way to leverage Docker for declarative local development.

+## Background

-We seek a declarative solution that has a clean contract with the underlying operating system.
+Inspired by our work at Heroku and [12 factor app design](http://12factor.net), we seek a declarative solution that has a clean contract with the underlying operating system.

+We found tools like [foreman][foreman] got us close, but all too often subtle differences in development and production execution environments lead to errors in live systems that were often hard to reproduce, let alone debug.

-Linux containers solve the clean contract and [dev/prod parity][dev-prod] problem by making virtualization cheap and reliable.
+Linux containers solve many of these issues, including the [dev/prod parity][dev-prod] problem, by making virtualization cheap and reliable.
 Docker is the de-facto open source standard for building and running linux containers: by giving linux containers an API, Docker gives them a standard.

-Convox is the simplest and most intuitive way to leverage Docker for declarative local development.
+We believe a development environment should have these properties:

+  - *exhaustive*: _anything_ not referenced in the manifest should not be available to a running system.
+  - *declarative*: make definitions and references to other definitions. order should be inferred, not encoded.
+  - *reproducible*: deterministic builds, common runtimes, and explicit environments make dev/prod parity possible

 ## The Manifest(s)